yogami/AIVoiceTranslator/docs/DATABASE_ARCHITECTURE.md

 - **Export**: `storage = new MemStorage()` - this is what the app uses

 ### 2. Database Connection (`server/db.ts`)
-- Sets up PostgreSQL connection using Drizzle ORM + Neon
+- Sets up PostgreSQL connection using Drizzle ORM with multi-provider support (Aiven/Supabase/Railway)
 - Exports `db` (database client) and `pool` (connection pool)
 - Only needed if you switch to DatabaseStorage